Farsi vs Dari: Major Similarities and Differences

 Share this:

-In Iran, Iranians refer to their language as Farsi.
+In Iran, Iranians refer to their language (which in English is referred to as “Persian”) as “Farsi”.
 In Afghanistan, it depends on who you ask.
-Officially, the language is called Dari.
-But the reasons for this are said to be political.
-Farsi has been called Dari in Afghanistan since 1958.
+Officially, the language is called Dari, but the reasons for this are said to be political.
+Persian has been called Dari in Afghanistan since 1958.

-Many Persian speakers in Afghanistan prefer and use the name Farsi.
+Many Persian speakers in Afghanistan prefer to use the name “Farsi”.
 They say the term Dari has been forced on them by the dominant Pashtun ethnic group as an attempt to distance Afghans from their cultural, linguistic, and historical ties to the Persian-speaking world, which includes Iran and Tajikistan.

-The difference between Farsi and Dari could be likened to the difference between British and American English.
+The difference between Afghan and Iranian Persian could be likened to the difference between British and American English.
 When two newscasters speak there’s little to distinguish them.
 But if someone from the countryside of either the UK or America met each other, they’d find a lot of differences in pronunciation, slang, and even shortcuts in spoken grammar.

-As I speak Farsi natively and have become exposed to Dari through teachers, film, and news radio, I thought I’d give a brief summary of the differences between the two forms of the language.
+As I speak Iranian (Tehrani) Persian natively and have become exposed to Dari through teachers, film, and news radio, I thought I’d give a brief summary of the differences between the two forms of the language.

 Become a Discoverer